 Key Clinical Points

-Inclusion body myositis, a gradual and insidious loss of muscle mass and strength associated with a characteristic histology and normal to mildly elevated muscle enzyme levels, is the most common form of inflammatory myositis in older adults.
+Inclusion body myositis (IBM), a gradual and insidious loss of muscle mass and strength, is associated with characteristic histology and normal to mildly elevated muscle enzyme levels.
+It is the most common form of inflammatory myositis in older adults.